You are here: Urology Textbook > Drugs in Urology > Dapoxetin

 Mechanism of Action of Dapoxetine

 Dapoxetine is a selective serotonin reuptake inhibitor (SSRI) with a short duration of action.
-Since 2009, dapoxetine received approval for the on-demand treatment of premature ejaculation.
-Dapoxetine leads to a delay of the ejaculation reflex and extends the IELT (intravaginal ejaculatory latency time).
+By inhibiting the serotonin transporter, it increases serotonin concentrations in the synaptic cleft, which delays the ejaculatory reflex and prolongs the intravaginal ejaculatory latency time (IELT).

 Indications for Dapoxetine